AudioBible/KJV/INFO.md

 ## Don't believe a word of what you learned in school or from television, etc they like their balls and its nonsense!

 #### It has a psychological affect on your brain and how you live your life if you think it's Flat or a Globe!

+#### Makes you think on a different level than the creator!
+If you are not with him, you're against him!
+Satan is a father of lies!

+#### There is an ongoing war!
+You are either on the winning side or you are a prisoner of war!

-#### It is, as it was and it will be, in Jesus name, forever and ever.
+#### It is, as it was and it always will be, in Jesus Christ, The King of Kings, The Lord of Lords name, forever and ever.
 Amen.

+- If you say "I believe in a different truth!
+Not the same truth you believe."
+- I would have to tell you to listen to yourself.
+- There is not such thing as a different truth!
+There is only truth and lies!
+- You must understand that its important not to believe in lies!

 If you work for the Govern(control)-Ment(mind), hospitals, schools or corporations, then you are 100% doing the will of the devil.
 We're all caught up in it, one way or another.
 Be like Jesus Christ, he set a perfect example of how to live life!